district0x/re-frame-web3-fx/README.md

   (fn [_ [_ some-param transaction-receipt]]
     {}))
 ```

+#### :web3-fx.contract/add-transaction-hash-to-watch
+You can use this event to just wait for transaction receipt of some transaction you already have hash.
+(reg-event-fx
+  :contract-state-fn
+  (fn [_ [_ contract-instance some-param]]
+      {:web3-fx.contract/add-transaction-hash-to-watch
+       {:web3 web3
+        :db-path [:watched-transaction]
+        :transaction-hash "0x421a6808570b449d852227f979c8fc4f61f660ad95230908fbae5e0fbb90c9eb"
+        :on-tx-receipt [:change-settings-transaction-receipt-loaded some-param]}}))

 #### :web3-fx.contract/events
 With this, you setup listeners for contract events.
 Again, you need to pass `:db-path`, where listeners will be saved for later removal.
 First see how contract events are setup in JS: [Contract Events](https://github.com/ethereum/wiki/wiki/JavaScript-API#contract-events).
 Into `:events` you pass vector of vectors of events you want to listen to.